-Medical support and child support are not one and the same.
+Medical support and child support are not the same.
 You will likely be required by your court to provide medical insurance for your child in addition to child support.

-If the custodial parent provides medical insurance then you will have to compensate him or her for doing so.
-Otherwise, you will either need to provide the medical insurance yourself or compensate the state for providing your child with Medicaid.
+If the custodial parent provides medical insurance, you will have to compensate them for doing so.
+Otherwise, you will need to provide the medical insurance yourself or pay the state for providing your child with Medicaid.

-What happens if you lose your job and are unable to pay child support?
+What happens if you lose your job and cannot pay child support?
 Find out tomorrow

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"